giuliamml/data-journal.github.io/pages/nginx-lua.md

 ```

-This copies all files to the container.
+This copies all relevant files to the container.

-### Set env vars and replace fill templates
+### Set env vars and replace templates

 ```
 RUN echo "==> Replacing nginx *.tmpl files..."